 We are focused on ensuring the population density in our physical facilities is monitored and contained, and that the flow of people in and around our buildings and wider campus is properly managed.
 This is complemented by our commitment to all our students that we will continue to deliver a quality education, providing them with all the opportunities to meet the required learning objectives of their programme.
-To this end, our focus will be on a blended approach to learning.
 Commitment to redesign learning spaces Newman is redefining and reconfiguring its learning spaces to ensure that risks to staff and students are managed appropriately.
 This will entail the repurposing of some larger spaces for smaller group use and increased use of blended delivery of teaching, even for those students on campus.
 Reorganisation of accommodation provision In managing the return to campus and the need to preserve spare capacity as contingency for quarantine and isolation, we will ensure equality of opportunity for all.
 Consideration of the needs of others to work in the same spaces Respect for others and flexibility in our working and living environments are paramount.
-With a commitment to protecting each other and the need to observe social distancing, depending upon the environment, we must all take responsibility for our own health and wellbeing and that of friends and colleagues.
+With a commitment to protecting each other and giving each other space, we must all take responsibility for our own health and wellbeing and that of friends and colleagues.
 4: Advance our educational and research missions in a safe and responsible way Coping with the COVID-19 pandemic means that we must find ways of allowing people to fulfil their working roles, pursue pathways to achieving qualifications and strive towards career aspirations.
 This will require a considered, balanced approach to the risk and opportunities of our new and changing environment, keeping staff and students safe, and adapting our rules to meet the changing government legislation.
 Safety as a priority over all other considerations The safety and wellbeing of students, staff and those visiting our campus will remain paramount.
 Whilst maintaining this ethos, we will be flexible and innovative in our approach to the delivery of our core activities to protect the ongoing continuity of teaching and learning.
 Minimising risk wherever possible, whilst recognising that zero risk is not possible Safety on campus will be the point of consistency.
 Equity does not mean everyone is treated the same, as people have different needs, but it does mean everyone is treated fairly.
 This is underpinned by the University's ongoing commitment to equality and diversity.
 Rescheduling and shift-based approach to all facilities: